-:: ban-cooking <type|all> [<type> ...] [<options>]
+ban-cooking <type|all> [<type> ...] [<options>]

-Valid types are booze, brew, fruit, honey, milk, mill, oil, seeds (i.e. non-tree plants with seeds), tallow, and thread.
-It is possible to include multiple types or all types in a single ban-cooking call: ban-cooking oil tallow will ban both oil and tallow from cooking. ban-cooking all will ban all types from cooking.
+Valid types are booze, brew (brewable plants), fruit, honey, milk, mill (millable plants), oil, seeds (plantable seeds), tallow, and thread.
+It is possible to include multiple types or all types in a single ban-cooking command: ban-cooking oil tallow will ban both oil and tallow from cooking. ban-cooking all will ban all of the above types.